A BRIEF HISTORY OF BIRMINGHAM, ENGLAND

 A railway from Birmingham to Manchester and Liverpool was opened in 1837.
 Then from 1838 Birmingham was connected to London by rail.
 From 1873 horse drawn trams ran in Birmingham.
 The town gained its first electricity supply in 1882.
 The first electric trams ran in Birmingham in 1890.

-The first modern fire brigade in Birmingham was formed in 1874.
-The first telephone exchange opened in 1879.
+The first modern fire brigade in Birmingham was formed in 1874 and the first telephone exchange opened in 1879.
 The first public library in Birmingham opened in 1861.
 A Municipal School of Art opened in 1885.
 It was followed by a Municipal Technical School in 1891.

 In 1891 the boundaries of Birmingham were extended to include Balsall Heath, Harborne, Saltely and Ward End.